openEDI/documentation/ARPA-E_PERFORM.md

 update rate.
 Intra-day forecasts are generated with a 6-hour-ahead lead time, a 6-hour horizon, an hourly resolution, and a 6-hour update rate.
 Intra-hour forecasts are generated with a 1-hour-ahead lead time, a 2-hour horizon, a 15-minute resolution, and a hourly update rate.
-Day-ahead and intra-day forecasting relies on the European Centre for Medium-Range Weather Forecasts (ECMWF) output that consists of deterministic forecasts from 51 members.
-Intra-hour forecasting relies on the historical synthetic actual data.
 Probabilistic forecasts are in the form of 1-99 percentiles.

+#### Solar and Wind

+Day-ahead and intra-day forecasting relies on the European Centre for Medium-Range Weather Forecasts(ECMWF) output that consists of deterministic forecasts from 51 members.
+The Bayesian Model Averaging is used to generate probabilistic forecasts on top of the deterministic forecasts from the 51 ECMWF members.
+Intra-hour forecasting relies on the Machine Learning-based Multi-Model (M3) and the historical synthetic actual data.

+#### Load

+Load forecasting at three time-scales are generated by the deep learning ensemble.
+Recurrent neural network, convolutional neural network, and extreme gradient boosting are used to generate deterministic forecasts, which are converted to probabilistic forecasts by the adaptive Gaussian model.

-## Domains
+## ISOs

 ### The Electric Reliability Council of Texas (ERCOT)